 We generally recommend that you leave the dye on for at least 30 minutes or longer to process.

-Once your time is up, you should rinse hair with cool water.
-Ensure that you rinse away from face and are gentle with the hair itself.
+Once your time is up, you should rinse your hair with cool water.
+Ensure that you rinse away from the face and are gentle with the hair itself.